atodorov/qa-automation-python-selenium-101/module04/02-Bank-Account/README.md

 ## Extra usage

 **NOTE:** for this portion of the task there are no tests to validate the correct operation!!!
-In the next session we will learn about unit tests and revisit this!
+In the next module we will learn about unit tests and revisit this!

 Also, we should be able to transfer money from one account to another: